foolhardy21/stats-preview-card-component/README.md

 ### What I learned

 I learnt the how a responsive site works by varying the viewport size.
 Along with this I learnt using images as an asset and using color gradient on top of it.
-Apart from this, I learnt the basics of FlexBox.
+Apart from this, I learnt the basics of Flex-Box.

 ### Useful resources